-Prerequisite: Admission into Bridge Program
+Prerequisite: Admission into NDP.MAP.
+Sarah Bush employees only.
 This course prepares a CNA to perform the various clinical skill sets of the medical assistant in preparing for examination and treatment of patients in various life stages.
 Course Level Fee 4 (4 credits, 3 Lecture, 4 Lab/Lab-Discussion)